darwinvtomy/flutter_interview_questions/Q&A/ExpertLevel.md

 Overall, handling user input and touch events in Flutter is relatively straightforward and can be achieved using built-in widgets and gesture recognizers.

-## 8. Explain the concept of "BuildContext" and its usage in Flutter.
+## 8. Explain the concept of "BuildContext" and its usage in Flutter

 In Flutter, `BuildContext` is an object that represents the location of a widget in the widget tree.
 It is used to obtain information about the widget's position in the tree, as well as to build child widgets and create new widgets.

 Every widget in Flutter has an associated `BuildContext`, which is used to identify the widget and its location in the widget tree.
 This `BuildContext` is passed down the tree to all child widgets, allowing them to access the properties of their parent widgets and the overall application context.